I’ll teach you how to make this large DIY geometric wood wall art. It is perfect for filling in a big space and warming up the room.

 Now step back and marvel over your new handmade wall art home decor.

-Other types of tutorials you may be interested in for wall decors with wood are this rustic wine vase made with pallet wood and a pet painting using wood as a canvas.
+Another tutorials you may be interested in for wall decor with wood is this rustic wine vase made with pallet wood.

 Don’t forget to Pin it for later!